 Kristen Kirkland first became involved with Every Mother Counts as a volunteer, an EMC marathoner and human resources consultant and eventually took the job she now holds as EMC’s Human Resources Director and Running Events Manager.
 Her life long passion for running combined with her PhD in industrial organizational psychology and her gift for applied human resources makes for what Kristen calls her “dream job.”
 Kristen grew up in Alabama, went to college in Atlanta, and moved to New York to obtain her PhD in Industrial Organizational Psychology.
-She lives in NY with her husband and two daughters.

 “Having the opportunity to play a role in supporting projects that are having an impact on women’s lives is such a gift, and I feel very lucky to get to see it happening.
 I think that maternal health is a reflection of the strength of a country’s health system and the extent to which women are valued.
 Women have a human right to not die or suffer disabilities trying to bring life into the world.”